movinalot/azure-202-advanced/content/_index.md

 ### The Bonus Goal

-- Configure IPSec Tunnels for Secure Branch access to Azure Virtual WAN spoke workloads
+- Configure Hub to Hub Traffic Inspection